 - Date of Sale

-Step 5: Sign the form
+Step 5 – Sign the Form

 Once the buyer and seller have agreed to all the terms in the bill of sale, both parties should sign the form.
+Your state may require a witness or notary signature for validation.

 Even if it’s not required, we recommend having a third party witness your signature and sign the document in case of a future dispute over the sale.

-Step 6: File with the DMV
+Step 6: File With the DMV

-Depending on state requirements, both the buyer and seller may need to file the bill of sale with the DMV or other governmental agencies.
+Depending on state requirements, the buyer and seller may need to file the bill of sale with the DMV or other governmental agencies.

 If only a trailer is sold, file the bill of sale with the DMV.
 If a boat and/or outboard motor is sold along with the trailer, another office may handle the transfer, such as a marine board or recreational agency.